We are continually improving processes wherever we go. To highlight this, I even wrote about seeing everything as a process.

 But remember, the family can't read time, though Andy still needs to be ready to get on the bus all clothed, fed, and with his backpack packed.

-How do Andy and his mother do this?
+How does Andy and his mother do this?
 How do they know when Andy has to go outside and walk to the bus stop?

 Well, they have a process they work through.
 A process where, if Erica and Andy go through all the steps in order, in the same way they did last time, they know they'll be finished right on time for the bus.